The USA and its quest for Full-Spectrum Dominance across the globe

 The threat of applying sanctions to China for refusing to break with Russia is what took me most aback and what has led me to write this piece, as I was not sure as to whether the USA would move against Russia or China first, thinking that they could not threaten both at the same time.
 I was wrong of course.

 As mentioned above, the USA does very little trade with Russia, but its trade with China is monstrous.
 It’s one thing to sanction the Russians as any costs can be put onto the Europeans who wouldn’t dare to complain, but to sanction China is a trickier adventure by exponential amounts.
-How do effectively sanction this without committing economic suicide?
+How do you effectively sanction them without committing economic suicide?

 I am certain that US policy planners in the Treasury Department have been thinking up ways to make this work, and their confident threats to sanction Beijing tell me that they have thought it through.